NoahShore/City_Green_Sapce_and_Health/README.md

     Open a new tab or window in Google Chrome, and navigate to the address specified in the terminal window (typically, this is 127.0.0.1:5000).
 This should open the Flask website on the index page.
 Use the navigation bar and links to visit the different pages of the website.

+## TO ACCESS THE FLASK API WEBSITE:
+    1. Find in the folder 'Data' the 'mongo_setup.ipynb' code file.
+    2. Run the mongo_setup.ipynb code file.
+    3. Run the 'app.py' code file located in the main directory 'City_Green_Space_and_Health' to get to the web page.
+    4. Enjoy and Thank you for visiting our web page.
+    Note: Programs needed for this: Flask Application, Flask-PyMongo, Python, Jupyter Notebook.
+          ONLY RUN ONCE: The mongo_setup code should only be run one time avoid data reloading and resulting in duplicates.
+To delete preiously loaded data from the mongo_setup.ipynb database, run " x = db.green_spaces_and_health3.delete_many({})   print(x.deleted_count, "docs deleted")  "

 # Acknowledgements:
 Instructor: Hunter Hollis, TAs: Sam Espe and Randy Sendek, and Tutors for their guidance on this project.

 # References:
 Colors hex codes: https://www.w3schools.com/colors/colors_picker.asp